bmartino1/Docker-BitcoinKnotsGUI/README.md

 docker run -d --name=bitcoin-knots-gui -p 5800:5800 -v bitcoin-data:/config bitcoin-knots-gui
 ```

 Open your browser and go to `localhost:5800`.
-You should see the Bitcoin Core GUI application running!
+You should see the Bitcoin knots GUI application running!

 **On the first run, the Welcome window will open, where you will be prompted for the data location!
 You should set it to somewhere inside `/config`** (by default, it is set to `/config/.bitcoin`).